SamirMarin/github-actions-by-example/chap2-deployment-workflow/s2-the-services.md

 ```

-What these two functions do is ensure we can convert our workout struct to a dynamodb attribute and a dynamodb item input.
-The dynamodb attribute is what we will use to store our workout in the database, and the dynamodb item input is what we will use to search for our workout in the database.
+These methods ensure that our Workout struct can be stored and retrieved from DynamoDB.
+By converting our workout struct to a dynamodb attribute and a dynamodb item input.
+- the dynamodb attribute is what we will use to store our workout in the database
+- the dynamodb item input is what we will use to search for our workout in the database.

+##### Modifying Workout Functions
-We can now get our CreateWorkout and GetWorkout functions in our workout pkg to store and retrieve workouts from the database instead of simply printing to console.
+Update the CreateWorkout and GetWorkout functions in the workout package to interact with the database:

 ```golang
 ...